Minimal spanning trees and Stein's method: Two-arm event: Quantification of the Burton-Keane argument

-The same bound holds if we replace the edge $\{0,e_i\}$ by the cube $B(1)$. \end{lemma}
+The same bound holds if we replace the edge $\{0,e_i\}$ by the cube $B_{\bZ^d}(1)$. \end{lemma}

-\begin{remark} Note that we can actually get an exponentially decaying bound in (\ref{eqn:critical connectivity}) when $r_2< r_c$ where $r_c=r_c(d)$ is the critical radius for continuum percolation in $\R^d$ driven by a Poisson process with intensity one (see e.g. \cite{alexander} or \cite{bollobas}).
+\begin{remark} Let $r_c=r_c(d)$ be the critical radius for continuum percolation in $\R^d$ driven by a Poisson process with intensity one (see, e.g., \cite{alexander} or \cite[Chapter 8]{bollobas}).
+Note that we can actually get an exponentially decaying bound in (\ref{eqn:critical connectivity}) when $r_2< r_c$.
 It is also possible to prove exponential decay in (\ref{eqn:critical connectivity}) if $r_1>r_c$.
 So the bound in (\ref{eqn:critical connectivity}) is really useful when $r_c\in(r_1,r_2)$.

-The same is true for Lemma \ref{lem:critical connectivityl lattice}.
-Exponential decay in (\ref{eqn:critical connectivity lattice}) is standard when $p_c(\Z^d)\notin [p_1,p_2]$. \end{remark}
+The same is true for Lemma \ref{lem:cerf}.
+Exponential decay in \eqref{eqn:cerf} is standard when $p_c(\Z^d)\notin [p_1,p_2]$. \end{remark}

-The two lemmas stated above may be seen as quantifications of the statement that the infinite open cluster is unique.
-This uniqueness theorem was first proved by Aizenman, Kesten and Newman \cite{akn} for percolation on lattices.
-A very elegant proof was given by Burton and Keane~\cite{burtonkeane}, which has now become the standard textbook proof of the theorem.
-Unlike the original argument of Aizenman, Kesten and Newman, the Burton--Keane argument admits a wide array of applications and generalizations due to its simplicity and robustness.